GuHuangAI/ADM-Public/README.md

 # News
 - We now modify the two-branch UNet, resulting a single-decoder UNet architecture.
 You can use the single-decoder UNet in [uncond-unet-sd](unet/uncond_unet_sd.py) and [cond-unet-sd](unet/cond_unet_sd.py).
+- Have updated training for text-2-img, please refer to [text-2-img](#viii-training-for-text-2-iamge).

 ## I. Before Starting.
 1. install torch